ElcoLuijendijk/pybasin/manual/PyBasin_manual.md

 * ``well_stratigraphy.csv``.
 Contains the depth and name of stratigraphic units for one or more wells or surface outcrops.
 * ``stratigraphy_info.csv``.
 Contains the age and lithology for each stratigraphic unit.
 Optionally one can include a series of provenance age histories here, with one or more values for provenance_age start and provenance_age_end, that denote the age (Ma) at which the sediments that make up each unit were at 120 degrees C (=roughly 4 km depth at normal geothermal gradients) and the surface, respectively.
 * ``lithology_properties.csv``.
-Contains data on the density, porosity at the surface, compressibility, thermal conductivity, heat capacity and heat production values for each lithological unit.
+Contains data on the density, porosity at the surface, compaction coefficient (labeled ``compressibility`` in this file, see below), thermal conductivity, heat capacity and heat production values for each lithological unit.
 This also should include one row with the properties of pore water.
 * ``surface_temperature.csv``.
 Contains data on the temperature at the land surface over time.